vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   the change to take effect.
 If AppArmor profile `osctl-ct-nesting` is set, it is changed to `lxc-container-default-cgns`.

+`ct set cpu-package` *ctid* *cpu-package*|`auto`|`none` Configure the CPU scheduler on the container. `auto` is the default value, the CPU scheduler will assign a package on its own when the container is starting.
+  `none` will disable the CPU scheduler on this container.
+Setting a custom *cpu-package* will statically pin the container to a specific CPU package.
+  See `osctl cpu-scheduler package ls` for a list of possible CPU packages on this system.

+  This setting is used only when the CPU scheduler is enabled, see `osctl cpu-scheduler status`.
+The container needs to be restarted for this change to have an effect.

+`ct unset cpu-package` *ctid*
+  Reset the CPU package setting to the default value of `auto`: the CPU package is assigned dynamically by the CPU scheduler if the scheduler itself is enabled, see `osctl cpu-scheduler status`.
+The container needs to be restarted for this change to have an effect.

 `ct set seccomp` *ctid* *profile*
   Configure path to the seccomp profile.
 The container needs to be restarted to use the new profile.